lucide-icons/lucide/docs/guide/advanced/accessibility.md

 ## A note on `aria-label`

-Although you could provide accessible labels to your elements via the `aria-label` attribute, we generally recommend against this and instead suggest that you use your chosen CSS framework's " visually hidden" utility whenever possible.
+Although you could provide accessible labels to your elements via the `aria-label` attribute, we generally recommend avoiding this and instead suggest that you use your chosen CSS framework's " visually hidden" utility whenever possible.
 You can [read more about why `aria-label` might not be the best solution](https://gomakethings.com/revisting-aria-label-versus-a-visually-hidden-class/).